Esri/palladio/README.md

 Palladio is a plugin for [SideFX Houdini](https://www.sidefx.com).
 It provides operator nodes which enable the execution of [Esri CityEngine](http://www.esri.com/software/cityengine) 'rules' within Houdini networks.
 This provides a convenient combination of the generic procedural modelling capabilities of Houdini with the architecture-specific procedural modeling language 'CGA' of CityEngine.

+Palladio is not an Esri nor vrbn product and there is currently no official/commercial support from Esri nor vrbn.
+However, if you are interested in commercial services related to Palladio, please contact info@vrbn.io

 ## Documentation

 * [Quick Start](doc/usage.md)